My styling fee was waived in exchange for an honest review of Stitch Fix. I received this box December 2016 in time for the holidays.

 I was slightly worried to about the fabric of the jeans as they were a lower cotton percentage and higher modal and spandex content than I usually wear in my jeans, which basically means I was worried that they would stretch out the longer I had them on and I might start cracking-a-lacking… If you know what I mean.
 I prefer a slightly sturdier denim that will stand up to the abuse I and my children might dish out to them.

 It was ultimately the length that prevented me from purchasing them, but the Stitch Fix cost of $88 was also very high for a pair of jeans.
 I like to spend $20 or less on my jeans.
 I found several KFTK jeans on ThredUp (used) for about $24, a price I am very comfortable with for a pair of jeans.
-But, of course only three are in my size currently.
-You can also find their jeans elsewhere on sale brand new (and in your size) from Macy’s and Nordstrom in the $40-60 range plus take advantage of any other bonus savings.
+If you want to try out ThredUp you can Get $20 Off Your First Order of $20 or more at ThredUp!
+You can also find Kut from the Kloth elsewhere on sale brand new (and in your size) from Macy’s and Nordstrom in the $40-60 range plus take advantage of any other bonus savings.

 However, I now know that Kut from the Kloth jeans are a nice fit in my size, so I may look into picking up a pair somewhere else, which is a nice perk of Stitch Fix!